szabgab/perlmaven.com/README.md

 The fetch and merge parts can be repeated, the 'git remote add' part only needs to be done once.

 Once the translation is ready.
 The file can be moved from drafts/ to pages/

+* translator or reviewer:

     $ git mv sites/CC/drafts/article.tt sites/CC/pages/article.tt

-pushed it to Github and a merge requets can be sent.
+pushed it to Github and a merge requets can be sent to Gabor.